tbisaillon/credential-theft-lab/docs/credentialphishing.md

 ### Firewall Configuration

-Log in to the GUI of your firewall, and a User-ID agent.
+Log in to the GUI of your firewall, and add a User-ID agent.

    - **Name:** RODC
    - **Host:** 10.0.1.11